cyborch/slate/source/index.html.md

 The maximum number of scheduled click timestamps to return.
 This cannot be greater than 10000.
 If unset then this defaults to 10000.

+ - **before**

+All returned timestamps will be be before this date.
+This parameter is optional.

+ - **after**

+All returned timestamps will be be after this date.
+This parameter is optional.

 # User

 ## Create User